ansid63/test_mobile_app_android/README.md

 test_move_to_another_app_po.py
 Same as test_move_to_another_app but with PageObject Structure
 1. Move from mobile app to web page in Chrome.
 Result: opened webpage https://sale.aliexpress.com/__mobile/privacypolicy.htm

+test_authorization_saucelabs.py
+1. Test for remote launch in SauceLabs.
+I had only one device in free plan, and basic "Authorization filed" test filed there.
+For this purpose use dialog window class in last step, just to catch probleme with login